-Cancer Nanotechnology Training Centers (CNTC) – NCI has named six CNTCs with the goal of educating and training researchers from diverse fields in the use of nanotechnology-based approaches to advance understanding of cancer biology and create new methods and tools for the prevention, diagnosis and treatment of cancer.
+Cancer Nanotechnology Training Centers (CNTC) – NCI has named five CNTCs with the goal of educating and training researchers from diverse fields in the use of nanotechnology-based approaches to advance understanding of cancer biology and create new methods and tools for the prevention, diagnosis and treatment of cancer.

 Nanotechnology Characterization Laboratory (NCL) – The Nanotechnology Characterization Laboratory (NCL) performs and standardizes the pre-clinical characterization of nanomaterials intended for cancer therapeutics and diagnostics developed by researchers from academia, government and industry.

 Past Program Awardees (2005-2015) – Past NCI grants supported the work of Centers of Cancer Nanotechnology Excellence, Cancer Nanotechnology Platform Partnerships and Multidisciplinary Research Training and Team Development programs.